Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/article-rewriting/Introduction.md

 ![Harmonisation Checks & Rewriting Workflow](./img/article_harmonisation_flow.jpg)

+<p style="text-align: center; font-size: 10px;"><i>Article Harmonisation Workflow diagram</i></p>

-Article harmonisation refers to the process of harmonising (combining) a group of articles.
+**Article harmonisation** refers to the process of harmonising (combining) a group of articles.
 Articles in the same cluster can be marked for harmonisation, which will lead them to undergo the article harmonisation process.
 Article harmonisation will optimise all 4 article categories: article content, writing, title and meta description.

 The article harmonisation process is largely similar to that of article optimisation, with several exceptions.
 As such, the description for the article harmonisation process will take reference to the article optimisation process above.